LonamiWebs/Telethon/readthedocs/extra/troubleshooting/rpc-errors.rst

 RPC Errors
 ==========

-RPC stands for Remote Procedure Call, and when Telethon raises an ``RPCError``, it's most likely because you have invoked some of the API methods incorrectly (wrong parameters, wrong permissions, or even something went wrong on Telegram's server).
-The most common are:
+RPC stands for Remote Procedure Call, and when the library raises a ``RPCError``, it's because you have invoked some of the API methods incorrectly (wrong parameters, wrong permissions, or even something went wrong on Telegram's server).
+All the errors are available in :ref:`telethon-errors-package`, but some examples are:

 -  ``FloodWaitError`` (420), the same request was repeated many times.
    Must wait ``.seconds`` (you can access this parameter).